 Scale Pose or Tulasana is among the most versatile yoga postures, which are imperative in the yoga practice all attributed to its enormous health benefits.
-There are certain yoga poses which help in achieving it.
 The benefits of Scale pose (Tulasana ) are for both mental and physical and also awaken our spirituality.
-It can change the quality of our lives.
+It can change the quality of our life.

-Tulasana formed using two Sanskrit words “ Tula ” meaning “scale” and asana stand for posture.
+Tulasana is formed using two Sanskrit words “ Tula ” meaning “scale” and asana stand for posture.
 In this yoga posture, the body is lifted off the floor, and the body swings back and forth, just like a scale.
 And the legs perform in Lotus Pose (Padmasana).
-Thereby Basically, it is known lifted Lotus pose.
+Thereby Basically, it is known as lifted Lotus pose or seated lift.
 There is a need to find a balance between effort and effortlessness.
 The body will also get the balance between mind, and spirit.
 Benefits of scale pose or Tolasana may require a lot of practice to attain.

-This asana is part of the primary series of Ashtanga yoga, and a challenging arm balance yoga posture that will tone the shoulders and core, stretch the hips and legs, sharpen the concentration, and improve body awareness.
+This asana is part of the primary series of Ashtanga yoga, and a challenging arm balance yoga posture that will tone the shoulders, core, stretch the hips, legs, sharpen the concentration, and improve body awareness.

-Now, for this let look step-by-step practice so that you too can take a moment to defy gravity!
+Now, for learning scale pose let’s look at step-by-step practice so that you too can take a moment to defy gravity!

 - To come in Tolasana, first of all, you need to sit in Padmasana (cross the foot of one leg over the thighs of the other).